Before You Plant

 How to Plant a Tree

-- The Arboretum's Tree & Plant Selection guide helps you pick a tree to plant that will thrive in our region and serve as a living monument to your Arbor Day observance.
+The Arboretum’s Selecting and Planting Trees Guide can help you pick a tree to plant that will thrive in our region and serve as a living monument to your Arbor Day observance.

-- Be sure to care for your tree by keeping it carefully watered and mulched.
-See the Plant Clinic for information about Tree & Plant care.
+Be sure to care for your tree by keeping it carefully watered and mulched.